razzzp/gold-lang-vscode-extension/README.md

 ## Installation
 The extension has been pre-packaged(but not published) and can be found in /vsix To install:
-1. Run the command 'code --install-extension ./vsix/gold-lang-0.0.2.vsix'
+1. Run the command 'code --install-extension ./vsix/gold-lang-[latest version].vsix'